A Psalm of the sons of Korah.

 11 Will your covenant faithfulness be declared in the grave;

 12 Will your wonder be made known in the dark?

 Or your righteousness in the land of forgetfulness?

 13 But I, O Yahweh, have cried out for help to you.

 Yes, in the morning my prayer meets you.

 14 Why, O Yahweh, do you reject my soul?

 Why do you hide your face from me?

-15 I am afflicted and dying from my youth;
+15 I am afflicted and close to death from my youth;